 To puff out the ingot, pull the bottom edges of the package apart, while pushing the top and bottom points inward.
 Once you stand the ingot up, you can also press the top edges of the triangular ingot inwards to give the entire shape a bit more body.

 Repeat the steps above to create up to 25 joss paper ingots and then store until the evening of the Hungry Ghost Festival.

-Can you share any expert tips from your experience making joss paper ingots?
-Want to ask a question before you try making them yourself?
+Your turn!
+Can you share any tips from your experience making joss paper ingots?
+Want to ask a question before making them yourself?
 I’d love to hear from you in the comments section below!